calugo/WebWorld/README.md

 # Webassembly - Panel version.

-A live web-version of the code can be found in the link below:
+A live web-version of the code can be found if you click on the image below.

 [![ImageHug](assets/HugWEB.png)](https://huggingface.co/spaces/kupkasmale/WebWorld)